Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 and performs the following tasks.

-   - It receives the CMAF tracks, grouping switching sets based on switching set constraints, based on the "kind" box or hints in the URI.
+   - It receives the CMAF tracks, grouping switching sets based on switching set constraints, based on the "kind" box or information in the URI or MPD.

    - When packaging to DASH, an adaptation set is created for each switching set ingested.